ivan-tkatchev/tab/README.md

 `abs Real -> Real`

 `array`
 : Stores a sequence or map or atomic value into an array.
 See also `sort` for a version of this function with sorting.
+See also: `iarray`.
 Usage:
 `array Map[a,b] -> Arr[(a,b)]`
 `array Seq[a] -> Arr[a]`